YTread Logo

 basic

-s like the chains, slip stitches, single
+stitches, like the slipped chain stitches, single

 crochet